samdturner/PartnerSaver/README.md

 At scale, CSS becomes less maintainable because of the following problems.

 1. Global collisions
-2. Overqualified Selectors
+2. Overqualified selectors
-3. Dead Code Elimination
+3. Dead code elimination
 4. Non-deterministic resolution

 By configuring webpack to apply a module loader to sass files, we can locally scope css and eliminate these scaling problems.
 PartnerSaver follows the rule of creating one .scss file per react component rule.
 This keeps the code base well organized and scalable.